MicrosoftDocs/sql-docs/docs/connect/oledb/ole-db-how-to/send-blob-data-to-sql-server-using-irowsetfastload-and-isequentialstream-ole-db.md

  The consumer-implemented ISequentialStream object can be used with rowset data (IRowsetChange::InsertRow, IRowsetChange::SetData) and with parameters by binding a parameter as DBTYPE_IUNKNOWN.

  Because DBTYPE_IUNKNOWN is specified as the data type in the binding, it must match the type of the column or target parameter.
-Conversions are not possible when sending data through ISequentialStream from rowset interfaces.
+Conversions are not possible when sending data through ISequentialStream from rowset interfaces <a href="#conversion_note"><sup>**1**</sup></a>.
 For parameters, you should avoid using ICommandWithParameters::SetParameterInfo and specify a different type to force a conversion; this would require the provider to cache all the BLOB data locally, to convert it before sending to SQL Server.
 Caching a large BLOB and converting it locally does not provide good performance.

  For more information, see [BLOBs and OLE Objects](../../oledb/ole-db-blobs/blobs-and-ole-objects.md).

+ <b id="conversion_note">[1]:</b> While conversions are not possible, if client is configured to use UTF-8 code page, translations can occur from UTF-8 to the database code page if server does not support UTF-8.
+For more information please see [UTF-8 Support in OLE DB Driver for SQL Server](features\utf-8-support-in-oledb-driver-for-sql-server.md).

 > [!IMPORTANT]
 >  When possible, use Windows Authentication.
 If Windows Authentication is not available, prompt users to enter their credentials at run time.
 Avoid storing credentials in a file.
 If you must persist credentials, you should encrypt them with the [Win32 crypto API](https://go.microsoft.com/fwlink/?LinkId=64532).